-This course is designed to help students reflect on a cross-cultural ministry experience to help them integrate their calling to youth ministry and their own identity.
-Following a practical, hands-on youth ministry experience in a cross-cultural setting overseas, students will enroll in this course for a reflective process in which they will evaluate their personal and ministry experiences from their international ministry setting.
+This course is designed to help students reflect on a cross-cultural ministry experience to help them integrate their calling to youth ministry and their ownidentity.
+Following a practical, hands-on youth ministry experience in a cross-cultural setting overseas for at least one semester, students will enroll in this course for a reflective process in which they will evaluate their personal and ministry experiences from their international ministry setting.
 Prerequisite: Permission of the Youth Ministries program director.